 - 1. Proposed buildings, structures, plant, equipment and associated services and infrastructure should be designed to meet the design requirements of the Mine Subsidence Board.
 The Board will provide the developers of the employment sites with design parameters, which normally include maximum values of vertical subsidence, tilt, strain and curvature that need to be accommodated in the design of the buildings and associated structures and services.
 The Mine Subsidence Study design parameters for buildings and structures for the Maldon land were identified as follows:

 - Maximum vertical subsidence 900 mm

 - Maximum tilt 6 mm/m

 - Maximum tensile strain 2 mm/m

 - Maximum compressive strain 2 mm/m

 - Minimum radius of curvature 7.5 km

-- 2. Design parameters will need to be confirmed by the design structural engineers of each structure with the Mine Subsidence Board prior to the commencement of design.

-- 3. The building design should be certified as satisfactory by the Mine Subsidence Board and this certification submitted with the development application.
+- 2. The building design should be certified as satisfactory by the Mine Subsidence Board and this certification submitted with the development application.

-- 4. Design guidelines recommended for industrial buildings potentially affected by mine subsidence are attached as Appendix 1.
+- 3. Design guidelines recommended for industrial buildings potentially affected by mine subsidence are attached as Appendix 1.